guitarvydas/guitarvydas.github.io/_posts/2021-09-29-Programming Languages and OSs Not Needed.md

 Notations can be tuned to a particular problem (this is something that Physicists do).

-Multiple Notations can be used on a single problem.
+Multiple Notations can be used on a single problem.  [_Not one language, but multiple "languages" (notations)._]

 Notations can be transpiled into other languages (I call them Toolbox Languages), like Python, JavaScript, Common Lisp, etc.